 Play: Downtown Orlando presents several opportunities to immerse yourself in the culinary scene.
 Expand your knowledge and test your bartending skills at The Courtesy’s monthly cocktail class, or let your taste buds sing on a food tour.
 Downtown Orlando Tours visits several downtown restaurants.

 Eat/Drink: You don’t need to leave downtown in order to indulge in great food.
-Thornton Park is a dining district of its own, with Baoery Asian Gastropub, The Stubborn Mule, and Soco among our favorite spots to grab a bite.
+Thornton Park is a dining district of its own, with The Stubborn Mule, Dexter’s of Thornton Park, and Soco among our favorite spots to grab a bite.
 Thornton Park is also a great place to happy hour hop!
 Make sure to stick around for brunch on Sunday at DoveCote, an easy 15-minute walk from the hotel.

 2. Local Flair